dresdner353/energyutils/SOLIS_DATA_UTIL.md

 The Solis API cloud key as given to you by Solis support
 * --solis_key_secret SOLIS_KEY_SECRET
 The Solis API cloud secret as given to you by Solis support
+* --solis_strings <num_strings>
+Optional number of separate strings to track.
+This defaults to 0 (disabled).
+If set to a value 1-8, it will try to additionally separate the reporting of solar generation into separate kWh values per hour per string.
+The fields are added in as "solar_pv1", "solar_pv2" etc in conjunction with the total "solar" value.
+It does this calculation using an averaging mechanism performed on the snapshot (kW) values that Solis provides in its 5-minute snapshots.
+So its not a rocket-proof calculation but statistically should be close.
 * --shelly_api_host SHELLY_API_HOST
 Optional Shelly API host if you are using a Solis string inverter in conjunction with a Shelly EM/Pro
 * --shelly_device_id SHELLY_DEVICE_ID